 Drivers of large trucks, like 18 wheelers, and other commercial vehicles must follow the state statutes and case law on commercial driver’s’ licensing.
 If you are a driver and do not have the proper license, it can affect your legal case against them and the driver’s employer.

 Another vital law to be aware of is the maximum weight that is permitted.
 The size of the truck determines the maximum weight a truck can haul.
 A good, example a single axle truck can carry up to 20,000 pounds and a two-axle can carry up to 34,000 pounds.
 If you overload, it can be hazardous.
 Therefore, it is essential to determine what was in the truck during the accident and the last time it was weighed could also be essential for the investigation.

 The quality of trucks is also important.
 Commercial vehicles are regulated in repairs and manufacturing to ensure quality control.
 An excellent example of this is federal laws on air brake systems.
 If there is a defect in a truck present, you may have a claim against the manufacturer, supplier, or repairer of the truck.
 This is called product liability.

 Contact Our Group Today for More Information

 Driving a commercial truck is an important job.
 Driver responsibility behind the wheel is just as important.
 Be aware of the critical laws to ensure your protection if you are ever to be involved in a trucking accident.
-Here at Payer Law Group, we are here for you and will be by your side when it comes to the law.
+Here at Payer Law, we are here for you and will be by your side when it comes to the law.
 Our Orlando truck accident lawyer is here for you.
 Our team is available 24 hours a day, seven days a week for home, office, or hospital consultations.
-We have two offices to help serve you better in Orlando and Lake Mary.
+We have an office to help serve you better in Orlando.
 Our lawyers bring commitment and experience to your case, to ensure the largest possible settlement for you when you drive your commercial truck.
 Call us today, and we will ensure that you get the professional advice and information you need to move forward.